Rainforest Wildlife Conservation Volunteering: on the borders of Taman Negara

 6. Is this program suitable for families with young children?

-Families with children (above age 15) can participate.
-Take note that the jungle walks may be tough as the path could be muddy & slippery during rainy season as well as hot and humid all year round.
+Families with children (age 15+) can participate.
+Take note that the jungle walks may be tough as the path could be muddy & damp, slippery during the rainy season and hot and humid all year round.

 7. Is it possible to have our own room?

-No. All volunteers will be staying in a shared accommodation.
+No. All volunteers will be staying in shared accommodation.

-9. How many hours per day do volunteers volunteer per day?
+9. How many hours per day do volunteers volunteer?

 The volunteering activities run from morning until evening with a lunch break in between.
 Precise timetabling depends on the weather as some activities may be delayed if it rains.